leekelleher/umbraco-contentment/docs/telemetry.md

 If you would prefer to disable the telemetry feature completely, you can use this code snippet to disable it.

+##### For Umbraco v8

+Code snippet to disable Contentment telemetry.

+Copy the C# class below.
+You can either save this to your `~/App_Code/` folder, or add it to your own code library.

 ```csharp
 using Umbraco.Core.Composing;